Odion Ibadin is a 3rd year law student from Nigeria and for the past few years, she has been one of the University’s most prolific student volunteers.

 “Volunteering has a lot to offer you which we call the 5 C’s: Coventry, Community, Communication, CV and Companionship.

-“Lastly I would like to quote John Bunyan: ‘You haven’t lived today unit you’ve done something for someone who cannot pay you back’.
+“Lastly I would like to quote John Bunyan: ‘You haven’t lived today until you’ve done something for someone who cannot pay you back’.

 “So believe in yourself and volunteer”.